xmartlabs/blog/_posts/2023-10-02-adapting-teams-to-enterprise-needs.md

 Once identified, ensure internal approval for these niche roles, and inform the client about these potential candidates who could complement and enhance the team.
 This proactive approach not only streamlines the recruitment process but also reinforces transparency and client collaboration.

-An effective way to operationalize this approach is by establishing a systematic process. <br />
+An effective way to operationalize this approach is by establishing a systematic process.
 For instance, at Xmartlabs, our dedicated recruiters consistently identify potential candidates for specific positions.
 Upon identifying a prospective match, candidates undergo a thorough interview process, including a technical assessment to evaluate their skillset and a cultural interview aimed at gauging their alignment with Xmartlabs' team culture and ethos.

-Once candidates successfully navigate these assessments, they are introduced to the team collaborating with the client—the team they may potentially join. <br />
+Once candidates successfully navigate these assessments, they are introduced to the team collaborating with the client—the team they may potentially join.
-If this introduction is well-received and everything aligns positively, the candidate, having already been internally validated, proceeds to a screening call with the client prior to onboarding.<br />
+If this introduction is well-received and everything aligns positively, the candidate, having already been internally validated, proceeds to a screening call with the client prior to onboarding.
 This step allows the client to give their approval, ensuring a cohesive and well-matched collaboration from the outset.

 ![Proactive Recruiting Process](/images/adapting-teams-to-enterprise-needs/proactive-recruiting-process.png)